wp-plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.7.1: Fix error preventing file backups in 1.7.0 for PHP installs without the ZipArchive class.
+* 1.7.3: Fix 3 bugs - recommended upgrade for all